oblador/react-native-keychain/README.md

 - API level 16-22 will en/de crypt using Facebook Conceal
 - API level 23+ will en/de crypt using Android Keystore

-Encrypted data is stored in SharedPreferences.
+Encrypted data is stored in DataStore Preferences.

 The `setInternetCredentials(server, username, password)` call will be resolved as call to `setGenericPassword(username, password, server)`.
 Use the `server` argument to distinguish between multiple entries.